-Since citizens are offered with more information and given the chance to voice, values and ideas of citizens are better understood by decision makers.
-Public engagement is a bottom-up approach that can fill the communication gap between citizens and decision makers.
-Therefore, it reduces misunderstandings and conflicts during the communication.
+Since citizens are offered more information and given the chance to voice, the values and ideas of citizens are better understood by decision-makers.
+Public engagement is a bottom-up approach that can fill the communication gap between citizens and decision-makers.
+Therefore, it reduces misunderstandings and conflicts during communication.

 3 Better decisions

-Involving the public in decision-making helps decision makers to fulfil public needs and generate better solutions.
-The decisions involve citizens and local knowledge are more inclusive and effective.
+Involving the public in decision-making helps decision-makers to fulfill public needs and generate better solutions.
+The decisions involving citizens and local knowledge are more inclusive and effective.
 Improved outcomes in decision-making increase the acceptance of decisions.
 Thus, engaging citizens in decisions can gain more support from the public and promote the implementation of decisions.

 4 Positive partnerships